 What does a Design Engineer do?

 A Design Engineer plays a crucial role in the development of new products.
 They work closely with other engineers and designers to create detailed plans and specifications.
-This involves using computer-aided design (CAD) software to develop prototypes and models.
+This includes using computer-aided design (CAD) software to develop prototypes.
 The Design Engineer ensures that the final product meets all safety and quality standards.
-They also work to improve existing products by suggesting modifications and enhancements.
+They also consider the cost and feasibility of manufacturing the product.
+This role requires strong problem-solving skills and attention to detail.

 How to become a Design Engineer?